codyduong/RoReplicate/README.md

 # RoReplicate
 A set of ModuleScripts for utilization in easier plugin creation, which blends in with the default Roblox Studio look.
+StudioWidgets is planned to be incorportated for ease of use (Rather than say, developing some classes yourself ontop of RoReplicate to achieve the desired look/functionality).

 ## Overview
 Uses PluginGuis to make your plugin hosted in dockable widgets.
 Mostly being developed for personal plugin development, however